AMHembrough/Final-Projcet/README.md

 Please refer to our Jupyter notebook which has been uploaded to Github.

+### Images that have been created

+All images for this project can be found in the Resources folder of Github.

 ### Outline of the project
 -	Identify project idea
 -	Find dataset using Kaggle